GameWorkstore/patterns/README.md

 and wait unity download and compile the package.

-for update package for a newer version, click in [Help->PackageUpdate->Patterns]
+for update package for a newer version, click in [Help->PackageUpdate->GameWorkstore.Patterns]